contao/docs-archive/cookbook/en/user-authentication-and-access-rights.md

 ### Checking the user groups

-A user usually belongs to one or more user groups, whose the membership can be checked thanks to the method `isMemberOf()`:
+A user usually belongs to one or more user groups.
+Checking if a user belongs to a group can be accomplished with the method `isMemberOf()`:

 ```php
 if ($objUser->isMemberOf(3)) {